Manager and Guide @ Amsterdam Urban Adventures. Seasoned traveller, painter, backpacker, brewer of small beers, and world resident.

 Travelling to the Netherlands and checking out the sights in the capital?
-This guide will give you everything you need to know about visiting Amsterdam, from getting to and from the airport, to the best Amsterdam-themed books you should read before you go, to the cool local spots you should check out.
+Our local Amsterdam tour guides have put together everything you need to know about visiting the city, from getting to and from the airport, to the best Amsterdam-themed books you should read before you go, to the cool local spots you should check out.

 Getting to and from AMS